 9. Buffalo used to be one of the wealthiest cities in U.S.

 The diverse food scene was probably what surprised me most about Buffalo.
 Obviously, there are Buffalo Chicken Wings which are famous throughout the U.S. (but aren’t anywhere as good as at the Anchor Bar, the birthplace of the original Buffalo Wings!), but thanks to the city’s ethnic diversity, however, there is also a wide range of international restaurants to be found and the list of places I wanted to eat at was impossible to work through – I would’ve needed to eat constantly to try all the restaurants that I wanted to try.
-There are currently 904 restaurants listed on TripAdvisor for Buffalo – which shows you how much of a foodie town Buffalo is.
-I’ll write about Buffalo’s restaurant (and food truck!) scene more later, but favorites of mine included the Seabar (excellent sushi), Left Bank (Italian food) and the Westside Bazaar with its selection of African, Indian and South East Asian food stands.
+A fun Buffalo fact: There are currently 904 restaurants listed on TripAdvisor for Buffalo – which shows you how much of a foodie town Buffalo is.
+I’ll write about Buffalo’s restaurant (and food truck!) scene more later, but favorites of mine included Hutch’s (contemporary American cuisine), Left Bank (Italian food) and the Westside Bazaar with its selection of African, Indian and South East Asian food stands.